MoNazar/ComynoCase/README.md

 -----------------------------------------------------------------------------------------------------

 See sqltables.txt for the implementation of the tables in the affected Database.
 Project1.png and Project1.2.png shows the Entity Relation Modell .
-This is how the Database is built
+This is how the Database is built.